cgcarlosg/Member-Only/README.md

 # Getting Started
 ##

-This project was created to understand more about Authentication using Devise, User sessions and cookies
+This project was created to understand more about Associations in Rails.

 To get a local copy up and running follow these simple example steps.

 ## Prerequisites
 #
 Computer running Mac OS, Windows, or Linux Ubuntu.
-Internet browser: Firefox, Google Chrome, Opera...
+Internet browser: Firefox, Google Chrome, etc
 #
 - Install Ruby